microsoft/BCTech/samples/AppInsights/TroubleShootingGuides/README.md

 ![Manage Python packages](../images/install-kqlmagic-1.png)

-Under the "Add new" tab, type "kqlmagic" and click Install (we generally recommend people to install non “dev” version of Kqlmagic):
+Under the "Add new" tab, type "kqlmagic" and click Install (we generally recommend people not to install “dev” version of Kqlmagic):

 ![Install Kqlmagic](../images/install-kqlmagic-2.png)
 For some users, the KQL Magic installation fails with an error.
 Please try these two steps